 But this concept was effectively used to push customers to buy from SAP, and customers found out that Netweaver did nothing to reduce integration overhead.
-In fact, the argument before Netweaver offered by SAP was that all of their applications were already integrated with each other.
-If that was the case then why was Netweaver necessary.
+The argument before Netweaver offered by SAP was that all of their applications were already integrated.
+If that was the case, then why was Netweaver necessary.

 Unless the application sits on the same database as another application, all applications require adapters.
 The only applications that meet this standard are the various modules within an ERP system.
 For example..

 - The sales module of an ERP system sits on the same database as the finance module.
 In that case, there is no integration.

 - But this is not true of any non-ERP application.

 The Reality Around Adapters

 Sometimes the adapters are internal to a vendor, and sometimes the adapters are between applications from different vendors.

 But, because in many cases the software that is sold as part of an “integrated suite” is from a variety of different vendors, the adapters that you receive from integrated suites are often nothing more than the adapter the acquired application already had when they were part of the pre-acquisition independent vendor.

 Furthermore, the idea that being acquired by a more significant software vendor better or more complete adapters to be created is also an oversimplification.
 There are many stories of integration still being a problem years after an acquisition.
 In the case of the SAP acquisition of Ariba, Steve Lucas of SAP made a strange statement that we covered in the article The Problems with Diginomica on Steve Lucas on HANA, Oracle, IBM, AWS, and Microsoft.